hmito/esj73web/presentation_en.md

 ## Self On-Demand Streaming

-At this conference, all oral presenters could utilize “Self On-Demand Streaming,” where they record their own presentations and stream them on the conference platform.
+At this conference, all oral presenters could utilize “Self On-Demand Streaming,” where they record their own presentations and stream them on the online conference platform.

 - It covers all oral presentations.
     - The option to upload "explanatory videos", previously available for poster presentations, has been extended to oral presentations as well.